 The Illinois Association of Court Appointed Special Advocates believes strongly in the continuing education of both program staff and volunteers.
 Illinois CASA strives to deliver a monthly ongoing training program that helps to build and maintain a strong and consistent staff and volunteer base.

 Upon completion of any of the in-service training opportunities on the CASA website, document your experience by completing the Illinois CASA In-Service Training Completion Form.
-You will automatically receive a copy of your responses, which you should then forward to your Local Program for its in-service training records.
-You should complete the form each time you complete a training opportunity.
+You will automatically receive a copy of your responses, which you may forward to your Local Program for its in-service training records.
+Completing the form acts as your completion certificate.

-We urge the local CASA program staff and volunteers to examine our Training Catalog and sign up early.
-Any questions or comments regarding the training can be directed to Kristen Bertrand, Director of Training, email@example.com.
+We urge the local CASA program staff and volunteers to examine our Training Calendar and sign up early.
+Any questions or comments regarding the training can be directed to Kristen Bertrand, Training Associate, firstname.lastname@example.org.

 A Youth Driven Approach to Policy on Aging Out of Care

 Growing an understanding of emerging adulthood is leading decision makers to rethink policies related to aging out of the child welfare system.
 The Family First Prevention Services Act reflects this by expanding eligibility for services to age 23, and eligibility for Education and Training Vouchers to age 26.
 This presentation will focus on how policies related to aging out can reflect our best understanding of the needs of young adults.
 It will include an overview of research on emerging adulthood, as well as lessons learned from partnering with the Statewide Youth Advisory Board to DCFS to develop policy priorities on aging out.
 The presentation will also touch on the perspectives of young adults from the Statewide Youth Advisory Board about preparing to transition out of care in the current moment of crisis.